18F/pclob/_posts/2019-06-26-use-of-facial-recognition.md

 category: newsroom
 date: '2019-06-26'
 excerpt: >-
  The Privacy and Civil Liberties Oversight Board has voted to initiate three new oversight projects, including a review of the use of facial recognition and other biometric technologies in aviation security.
 layout: post
 links:
   - text: View File
-    url: /library/Public Forum Advisory5_10_19FINAL.pdf
-permalink: /newsroom/20190514.html
-title: >-
-   Privacy and Civil Liberties Oversight Board to Hold Public Forum to Examine the USA Freedom Act, Telephone Records Program
----
----
-category: newsroom
-date: '2019-06-26'
-excerpt: >-
-The Privacy and Civil Liberties Oversight Board has voted to initiate three new oversight projects, including a review of the use of facial recognition and other biometric technologies in aviation security.
-layout: post
-links:
-  - text: View File